Reset iPhone 11 without Passcode

 iTunes or Finder is home to Apple users for device management, including a factory restore.
 It does a good job on resetting a locked iPhone SE to factory defaults and remove the passcode on it.

-The only thing you need to master is how to connect your iPhone SE to computer when it's disabled.
+The only thing you need to master is how to connect your iPhone SE to computer when it's unavailable or disabled.
 It may seem daunting, but with a few presses of button combination, iTunes or Finder will give you RESTORE option.
 This is where you can restore the device and get the lock screen unlocked.

 1. Don't open iTunes or Finder.
 Make sure your Mac, PC as well as iTunes are running with their own latest version.